We are taking measures to prevent the spread of the Corona virus. Please read the English letter.

 During pregnancy you can choose for additional screening of the baby.
 For the screening of Down-, Edwards- and Patau syndrome, you can opt for the combination test or the NIPT test.
 You will have to pay a fee for this screening.

 Around 18-20 weeks you can opt for the ultrasound to screen the baby for congenital anomalies.
-The costs of this screening test are covered.
+The costs of this screening test are covered by your health insurance.

 Information about prenatal testing for Down syndrome, Edwards’ syndrome and Patau’s syndrome in different languages.